Minneapolis city council nomination brawlers could be expelled from Minnesota Democratic Party

 “The behavior we saw at yesterday’s Ward 10 convention was not okay.
 Physical intimidation, threats, and harassment have no place in our democracy or our politics — not at conventions, not at city council meetings,” Frey said on Twitter.

-At least one person was treated at a hospital for injuries that were not believed to be life threatening, the newspaper said.
+At least one person was treated at a hospital for injuries that were not believed to be life-threatening.
 A second person was treated at the scene.

-Minneapolis police spokesman Brian Feintech said no arrests were made because when officers arrived they didn’t see anyone fighting, and the crowd was already dispersing.
+Minneapolis police spokesman Brian Feintech said no arrests were made because officers didn’t see anyone fighting when they arrived and the crowd was already dispersing.

 The scuffle reflects the polarization of politics, both across the country and in Minnesota, where the Democratic party is divided between far-left and moderate forces, said Hamline University political science professor David Schultz.
 Race and generational differences are also a factor, he said.
 Meanwhile, the longstanding political practices of conceding a loss and respecting differences of opinion are becoming a lost art.